Connecting to Container Registry from Virtual Private Cloud

 terraform.tfvars

-file and edit the following:-
+file and edit it as follows:-

-String with the folder ID:
+Line with the folder ID:

 folder_id = "<folder_ID>"